Backend Events

 Recommended fields:

-content_id, for the listing, post, page, profile, upload, media item, or other content object being added or changedmetadata, for listing IDs, post IDs, visibility state, category, or similar product context
+content_id, for the listing, post, page, profile, upload, media item, or other content object being added or changedmetadata, for listing IDs, post IDs, visibility state, category, or similar product contextclient_info, for the IP address your backend observed for the upload

 Example: